 Helen Christmas Parade, 2 p.m.

-The costumed characters and floats are sure to delight young and old alike.
+The costumed characters and floats are sure to delight young and old alike as they parade through Helen for the 50th Celebration-Christmas Parade.
 Mr. and Mrs. Claus will be in the bandshell after the parade to take special orders.

 Find more parades on ExploreGeorgia.org/calendar-of-events.